CBD Oil for Migraines: A New Take on a Traditional RemedyEntourage21

 Many people rely on over-the-counter pain relievers for migraine relief, but there are many other methods for the treatment of migraines.
 These can range from lifestyle changes to botox injections — or even opioid medications.

-How CBD could help with Migraines
+CBD oil for migraines: how CBD could help with Migraines

 Before it became prohibited in the United States, physicians frequently used preparations derived from the cannabis plant to treat migraines.
 In fact, from 1842 to 1942, doctors preferred cannabis over other types of treatments for these severe headaches.